doppar/docs/3.x/doppar-flarion.md

 This step ensures that Doppar knows about Flarion and can load its functionality when the application boots.

 ## Publish Configuration
-Now we need to publish the configuration files by running this pool command
+Now we need to publish the configuration files by running this pool command.
+This step is optional, as Doppar can automatically fetch configuration details on demand directly from the vendor package whenever needed.
 ```bash
 php pool vendor:publish --provider="Doppar\Flarion\FlarionServiceProvider"
 ```